BillyDM/awesome-audio-dsp/PLUGIN_APIS.md

   - SDK source: (Not available anymore).

 ## Vestige (Reversed engineered VST2)
-  - Why?: If you still *really* want to distribute or host VST2 plugins without a signed license agreement, this is another option.
+  - Why?: If you still *really* need to distribute or host VST2 plugins without a signed license agreement, this is another option.
   - Why Not?: Gray legal area.
   - License: *Technically* [`GPLv2`]/[`GPLv3`], but again this is a gray legal area.
 It is technically legal since the author claims it to be cleanly and legally reverse engineered without reference to the official VST2 SDK.
 However, I don't believe this has been tested in court, so I wouldn't rely on it.
   - Platforms: Same as VST2 above.